 - 2 large stalks celery, grated #1 cutting cone.

 - ½ onion, chopped fine #2 cutting cone

 - 5 Durkin’s sweet pickles, chopped fine #2 cutter cone

 - ½ cup mayonnaise, less or more depending on how you like it

 - 1 teaspoon paprika

 NOTE: Bone-in chicken breast with skin will provide maximum flavor.

 In the 1.7 quart, braise/simmer chicken breasts and eggs in chicken stock or broth over low heat 215°F (102°C).
 Cover, open the vent and cook until done, about 40 minutes.

-Remove the chicken breasts and eggs from the broth and allow to cool sufficiently.
-Remove the skin, debone and chop fine.
+Remove the chicken breasts and eggs from the broth and allow it to cool sufficiently.
+Remove the skin, debone, and chop fine.
 Place in a mixing bowl with all other ingredients and mix well.
 Chill in the refrigerator for 1 hour covered, or overnight.

 To serve, place on a bed of lettuce and sprinkle with paprika.
-Variation, serve with slice avocado seasoned with fresh lemon juice and sea salt.
+Variation, serve with sliced avocado seasoned with fresh lemon juice and sea salt.